-(a) Excludes Commonwealth and State Government and interbank deposits but includes deposits of the private non-bank sector with the
+(a) Excludes Commonwealth and State Government and interbank deposits but includes deposits of the non-bank sector with the Reserve Bank.

+Reserve Bank.

-(a) Excludes Commonwealth and State Government and interbank deposits but includes deposits of the private non-bank sector with the Reserve Bank. (b) Currency plus bank deposits (including certificates of deposit with trading banks) of the private non-bank sector. (c) Borrowings (other than from banks and related corporations) by permanent building societies, credit co-operatives, finance companies, authorised money market dealers, pastoral finance companies, money market corporations, general financiers and cash management trusts; less borrowings by authorised money market dealers from those non-bank intermediaries.
-Breaks occur from time to time due to changes in the number of reporting corporations. (d) M3 plus borrowings from private sector by non-bank financial intermediaries less the latter's holdings of currency and bank deposits. (e) Holdings of notes and coin by the private sector, plus deposits of banks with the Reserve Bank and Reserve Bank liabilities to the private non-bank sector. (f) Loans and advances of those financial intermediaries whose deposit liabilities are included in broad money. (g) Bills outstanding under acceptance and endorsement commitments by banks. (h) Credit is equal to bank bills outstanding plus loans and advances by financial intermediaries whose liabilities are included in broad money.
+(b) Currency plus bank deposits (including certificate of deposit with trading banks) of the private non-bank sector.

+(c) Borrowings (other than from banks and related corporations) by permanent building societies, credit co-operatives, finance companies, authorised money market dealers, pastoral finance companies, money market corporations, general financiers and cash management trusts; less borrowings by authorised money market dealers from those non-bank intermediaries.
+Breaks occur from time to time due to changes in number of reporting corporations.

+(d) M3 plus borrowing from private sector by non-bank financial intermediaries less the latter's holding of currency and bank deposits.

+(e) Holdings of notes and coin by private sector, plus deposits of banks with the Reserve Bank and Reserve Bank Liabilities to the private non-bank sector.

+Loans and advances of those financial intermediaries whose deposit liabilities are included in broad money.

+Bills outstanding under acceptance and endorsement commitments by banks.

+Credit is equal to bank bills outstanding plus loans and advances by financial intermediaries whose liabilities are included in broad